 For the shader cohort, one release outside the Top 10 stood out:

 "Crawl Gimmick Shader [Custom lilToon]" uses a depth-camera feed to deform clothing meshes in real time based on what the camera sees — your hand, another avatar's hand, world objects all register.
-There's even a tentacle mode (a shape variant where instead of clothing, dedicated tentacle-shaped meshes are deformed).
+There's even a tentacle mode (a shape variant where dedicated tentacle-shaped meshes deform instead of clothing).
 One of the more striking creator-side experiments of January in the staging-and-photography corner.

 Supported avatars: tools built around the Komado family